Cray-HPE/docs-csm/install/deploy_management_nodes.md

 > **`IMPORTANT:`** Do the following if NCNs are Gigabyte hardware.
 It is suggested (but optional) for HPE NCNs.
 >
-> **`IMPORTANT:`** the cephadm may output this warning "WARNING: The same type, major and minor should not be used for multiple devices.".
-You can ignore this warning.

 > **`IMPORTANT:`** Estimate the expected number of OSDs using the following table and using this equation:
 >
 >  total_osds = (num of utility storage/ceph nodes) * (OSD count from table below for the appropriate hardware)